My 15 Favourite Things to Do in Wrocław, Poland

 A woman in a pink dress looking at an art installation on the façade of an old tenement house

 And what a feast for the eyes it is!
-Once you walk through the gate, there’s a fragment of a paradise garden with tropical animals and prehistoric dinosaurs.
-There are portraits of the people whose livelihood is contained within these walls alongside their pupils.
-There are mythical creatures, historical figures, and a section dedicated to the deceased fans of the local football team, WKS Śląsk Wrocław.
+Walking through the gate feels like entering a piece of paradise, adorned with tropical animals and ancient dinosaurs.
+There are portraits of the residents and their pets, mythical creatures, historical figures, and even a section dedicated to late fans of the local football team, WKS Śląsk Wrocław.

 A dog lounging on a windowsill in an old tenement house covered in paintings